Pastor Able’s Testimony

 I was born into a Catholic family, and my father had three wives, my mother was the last wife.
 My father had a total of 19 children.
 He was not able to take us to school; that is why I worked to get funds to continue going to school.
 I accepted the Lord when I was 17 years old.
 What led to my salvation was seeking help for my sickness.
 My father, who has family spirits and is the worship leader, had made some errors, and the punishment was on all of his family members by the spirits.
 The sickness was a result of the family spirit’s dissatisfaction with our worship and sacrifices but even worse to me since I was selected to head the family shrine in case my father died.

-My sister came home as a Christian after living in Kampala, the capital city in Uganda.
-My sister Mbabazi Allen found the whole family tormented by the family spirits, she immediately started preaching to the entire family, and 16 of us gave our lives to Christ that day 25th December 1999.
+My sister came home as a Christian after living in Kampala, the capital city of Uganda.
+My sister Mbabazi Allen found the whole family tormented by the family spirits.
+She immediately started preaching to the entire family, and 16 of us gave our lives to Christ that day, 25th December 1999.
 I was among those 16.
 I then joined the only church that was available in our area under Full Gospel affiliation until 2010.
 I moved away to another location for work.
 I did not attend any church for a long time, and I started to backslide.
-I returned to Rukungiri to work as a Boda- Boda driver (motorcycle driver).
+I returned to Rukungiri to work as a Boda-Boda driver (motorcycle driver).

 I am so grateful to God for the opportunity to pastor in Garuka Village.
 I am also thankful for God’s Embassy and White Field Ministries for the opportunity to serve Him and His people and for supporting my family in all ways- through prayers and finances.

-We praise God as we lay cement in our church building, starting with the pulpit area and then covering the entire floor.
+We have started installing windows in our church through thanksgiving offerings.
+So far, we have installed two windows and continue to pray that God may provide funds for us to buy the remaining windows.
+We look forward to closing the entire church and then we can keep our equipment in the church.
+We praise God as we continue to lay cement in our church building, starting with the pulpit area and then covering the entire floor.
 We thank God we could also renovate the water tank to harvest rainwater again after the dry season.
-We now pray for windows and doors for the church building.

 We train our church members by reading the Bible and sharing the Word of God in Sunday school and home fellowships.
 We also give them opportunities to lead intercession prayers every Wednesday and Friday.
 We ask you to pray for Bibles for the members who cannot afford to buy one for themselves.
 We reach out to the community through home visits and home fellowships.
 We conduct rotational fellowships in members’ homes.
-This month, we visited sixty homes and shared the Word of God with fifty males and seventy females.
 God has given us a tremendous opportunity to share His Word with His people and has opened their ears to listen.
 We pray He opens their hearts to receive His Son and be saved.
 The people in this community are no longer as resistant to the Gospel as before, though the hearts of many have not received it.

 In Sunday school, children learn the Word of God through Bible stories.
 They memorize Bible verses and present them in the church Sunday service.
 The children’s choir, Young Ambassadors, learns songs they present in the Sunday service.
 They practice every Saturday from 4 – 6:30 p.m.